 The relationship between the single factor and UCS is shown in Fig. 5.
 From Fig. 5a, it can be seen that the UCS is gradually enhanced with the increase of cement content.
-The UCS is enhanced by 1.0%, 2.7% and 2.0% at 7 d, 14 d and 28 d, respectively, when the cement content is increased from 440 to 472 kg/m.
-When the cement content is increased from 472 to 520 kg/m, the 7 d, 14 d and 28 d UCS are enhanced by 11.6%, 6.3% and 8.3%, respectively.
-This indicates that the effect of cement on UCS enhancement is more significant when the cement content is more than 472 kg/m.
+The UCS is enhanced by 1.0%, 2.7% and 2.0% at 7 d, 14 d and 28 d, respectively, when the cement content is increased from 440 to 472 kg/m3.
+When the cement content is increased from 472 to 520 kg/m3, the 7 d, 14 d and 28 d UCS are enhanced by 11.6%, 6.3% and 8.3%, respectively.
+This indicates that the effect of cement on UCS enhancement is more significant when the cement content is more than 472 kg/m3.
 From Fig. 5b, it can be seen that with the increase of fly ash content, UCS first enhances and then weakens.
-This means that there is critical content to maximize the UCS and the critical content in this paper is 95 kg/m.
-Overall, the effect of fly ash content.
-In addition, the magnitude of UCS enhancement gradually slows down when the slag powder content is more than 88 kg/m.
+This means that there is critical content to maximize the UCS and the critical content in this paper is 95 kg/m3.
+Overall, the effect of fly ash content on UCS is low.
+From Fig. 5c, it can be seen that UCS enhances with the increase of slag powder content.
+In addition, the magnitude of UCS enhancement gradually slows down when the slag powder content is more than 88 kg/m3.
 This indicates that there is a critical content that makes the UCS no longer enhance when the slag powder content continues to increase.
 From XRD analysis, it is clear that the slag powder contains a large number of active substances of glass phase crystals that need to be excited to have certain hydration activity.
 Therefore, when the activator is lacking, increasing the slag powder content cannot make the UCS continue to be enhanced.